-When Jim was a junior fireman back home in Pottstown, PA, he was a junior firemen with the local volunteer company, nicknamed The Phillies.
+When Jim was growing up in Pottstown, PA, he was a junior firemen with the local volunteer company, nicknamed The Phillies.
 Whenever a fire company in a nearby community purchased a new fire engine, all the local companies brought their equipment to the associated parade and "housing" ceremony.

 A souvenir glass gave the possessor free refills of beer.
 Given the dates on these glasses, Jim would have been barely over the legal age, if that, but he said that no one checked IDs.

 The "housing" was done by assembling a cadre of people to push the new engine, by brute force, into its new home at the fire station.

 Many years later when we attended Jim's 55th high school reunion, we stayed in Boyertown and walked by the "Hookies" fire station celebrated in the left-most glass.

 In her youth, Mary Ellena was not a fireman, but her family spent weekends at a fishing camp on Long Lake, an oxbow lake north of Vicksburg, Mississippi.
 Her parents favored Early Times bourbon whiskey.
 The double Old Fashioned "Texas Jigger" glasses date from that time and were a fixture at the camp.

 A number of years later, we attended a fund-raising auction for Arena Stage in Washington, DC.
 Among the miscellaneous donations was a partial case of honest-to-goodness jiggers.
 Who could resist?
 We bid on and purchased the collection, gave several to the Wards, and now have a lifetime supply of jiggers.